 Two Weekend Intensives from Friday to Saturday must be completed for graduation.
-Intensives are held in the spring and fall.
-The intensives are for those students completing CNS 550, 551 & 552 online and not classroom.
+Intensives are held in the spring (group counseling focus) and fall (individual counseling focus).

-For fulfillment of the academic requirements for adding the LMHC licensure in the state of Indiana, the following additional courses must be successfully completed: CNS 501, CNS 505, CNS 522, CNS 523, and 524
+For fulfillment of the academic requirements for adding the LMHC licensure in the state of Indiana, the following additional courses must be successfully completed: CNS 501, CNS 505, CNS 522, CNS 523, and CNS 554.